AWS Rekognition vs SightHound

 - Who is it best for?

-- Best for developers and teams using AWS for image analysis.
+- It is best for developers and teams using AWS who need scalable, API-driven image and video analysis.

 - What is this tool?